lipanski/docker-static-website/README.md

 For more details, check out [my article](https://lipanski.com/posts/smallest-docker-image-static-website).

-Make sure to check the [Releases](https://github.com/lipanski/docker-static-website/releases) page for new versions and breaking changes.
+Check the [Releases](https://github.com/lipanski/docker-static-website/releases) page for new versions and breaking changes.

 ## Usage